TomAndJerrys2/KLang/README.md

 - Official Changelog will be available at: www.kylebrady/klang-docs/changes.co.uk

 # Authors
-While I will continue to work on this, along with many of my other projects every day, As it grows it becomes more and more
+While I will continue to work on this, along with many of my other projects every day, As it grows it becomes more and more distinct in what should and shouldn't be available to us as programmers.
+And At the same time the more I learn, the more I realize the depth and complexity of this pursuit.
+While I remain learning and coding everyday - I become a much more apt and better developed developer
+In the last few years I saw my skills skyrocket and this was all because of the people around me and the will to create.

+KLang at it's best is just another programming language.
+But for me its been a remarkable adventure one I wish to show off in the future.
+I'm sure in later updates and in a more efficient, optimized state I can finally call it whole.
+For now however, features and questions remain unbuilt. unanswered.

 Kyle Brady, Programmer